lucperkins/purpledb.io/content/_index.md

 ### Kubernetes

 There are two configuration files in the [`deploy`](https://github.com/lucperkins/purple/tree/master/deploy) directory that enable you to run the purple gRPC and HTTP servers, respectively, on Kubernetes.
-Both use the `default` namespace.
+Both use the `default` namespace and both use Redis as a backend (and install a Redis service).

 #### gRPC